Cityopt/cityopt/misc/DevEnv.md

 The project is built using [Apache Maven], which is included in Eclipse for Java EE developers.

-In brief: build dependencies are declared in the pom.xml files in each project, from which the Eclipse Maven plugin constructs the Eclipse project files.
+In brief: build dependencies are declared in the pom.xml files in each project subfolder, and common dependencies are declared in the pom.xml file in the top-level folder.
+The Eclipse Maven plugin constructs the Eclipse project files from the Maven pom.xml files.

 At times you will need to select Maven > Update project from the project context menu in the Eclipse Package Explorer window.
 Other than that, Eclipse